lccc-project/lccc/docs/xlang/exprs/inline-asm.md

 `limited-escape-sequence := <escape-sequence>`

 4. The escape sequences allowed for asm-str shall only produce valid UTF-8.
 If an escape sequence expands either `{` or `}`, the program is ill-formed, no diagnostic required.
+5. If an escape sequence occurs within an operand specifier, the program is ill-formed, no diagnostic required.